Aeason06/SAC-Coding-Meeting-nfl_data_py-Intro/README.md

 ```Python
 !pip install Pillow
 ```
+# EPA Definition
+Expected Points Added (EPA) is a measure of success which defines the value of each play by the effect it has on the offense's likelihood to score.
+For every play, EPA is attributed equally to both teams, and the metric is fairly reliable in identifying the best teams in football.
+It is common practice to discuss EPA on a per-play basis (EPA / Play), so that the stat is normalized for any disparity in total plays run.

+Foundationally, EPA is the difference in Expected Points before and after each play.
+Expected points is an estimate of how many points a team will score on a drive, given the current situation (Down, Distance, Time Remaining, etc.).
+Intuitively, as a team gets closer to its opposing end zone, the higher the expected points of the drive.

+Additionally, EPA can be aggregated and attributed to individual players.
+Such ratings are much more reliable in assessing a player’s contribution to the offense than many basic statistics, such as yards-per-attempt, completion percentage, etc.
 # Stop here for now
 Code for making the plot with comments to explain whats going on.
 ```Python